Jagaesh/jagaesh.github.io/README.md

+Template provided by 0xAliRaza.
+You can check his work here: https://github.com/0xAliRaza/0xfolio

 # 0xFolio

 0xFolio is a free-to-use portfolio HTML template for developers.
 It contains very simple, responsive and optimized code.
 Code is sum of several components which can be reused in any project very easily.